About The National Council

 Premier Behavioral Health Association

-The National Council advocates for policies that ensure people who have mental health and substance use problems can access comprehensive healthcare services.
-We also offer state-of-the-science education and practice improvement consulting and resources to ensure mental health and addiction services are efficient and effective.
+The National Council is a 501(c)(3) association that advocates for policies that ensure people who have mental health and substance use disorders have access to comprehensive, evidence-based health care services.
+Our state-of-the-science education and practice improvement resources include:

 Building Healthy Communities

-Along with this law, the development of more effective psychotropic medications and new approaches to psychotherapy made community-based care for people with mental illnesses a feasible solution.
-A growing body of evidence at that time demonstrated that mental illnesses could be treated more effectively and in a more cost-effective manner in community settings than in traditional psychiatric hospitals.
+At the same time, more effective psychotropic medications and new approaches to psychotherapy made community-based care for people with mental illnesses a feasible solution.
+A growing body of evidence demonstrated that mental illnesses could be treated with better outcomes and more cost-effectively in community settings than in traditional psychiatric hospitals.

-As services offered to people with mental illnesses became more diverse and comprehensive, it also became clear that helping people function at optimal levels would require the addition of treatment services for addiction disorders.
-This coordinated brand of service was labeled as “behavioral healthcare” — and providing comprehensive mental health and addictions services is the goal of community-based behavioral health organizations today.
+As services offered to people with mental illnesses became more diverse and comprehensive, it also became clear that helping people function at optimal levels required addition of treatment services for substance use disorders.
+This coordinated brand of service was labeled as “behavioral health care” with a goal of providing comprehensive services addressing mental health and substance use disorders in community-based behavioral health organizations.

-Community-based mental health and addictions care continues to be a more effective option than institutionalization in terms of access to quality healthcare and cost to the taxpayer and private payer.
-However, the organizations delivering such care have evolved far beyond the original community mental health centers.
+This comprehensive approach continues to be a more effective option than institutionalization in terms of access to quality health care and cost to the taxpayer and private payer.
+However, the organizations delivering this care have evolved far beyond the original community mental health centers.

-Community-based behavioral healthcare is delivered by a mix of government and county-operated organizations, as well as private nonprofit and for-profit organizations.
-These mental health and addiction services are funded by a patchwork of sources, including Medicaid; Medicare; county, state, and federal programs; private insurance; and self-pays.
+Community-based behavioral health care is delivered by a combination of government and county-operated organizations, as well as private nonprofit and for-profit organizations.
+These mental health and addiction services are funded by diverse sources, including Medicaid; Medicare; county, state and federal programs; private insurance and self-pays.